 ACGT continues to look for innovative projects like Dr. Brown’s work.
 Our intent is to fund breakthrough research that can translate to clinical trials and eventually become widely accessible to cancer patients.

 With your donation, Alliance for Cancer Gene Therapy can increase its financial support of each research program and possibly fund a higher number of programs.
 Please consider donating today to join our alliance and help us improve the future of cancer treatment.
+You can also sign up for our monthly email newsletter and other communications to learn more about cell and gene therapy for lung cancer and other cancers.

 Page sources